samsas1/vero_mocha/README.md

 - [ ] Update discount handlers to use thresholds that come from application properties
 - [ ] Add test for existing order/order item prices not changing due to product/topping edits
 - [ ] Other todo's listed in the code
-- [ ] Add jobs to run builds on pull requests to validate changes are not breaking
+- [ ] Add tests as part of the build job on pull requests to validate changes are not breaking

 ### Data & Analytics